 30 min, HDTV video (2002) National Gallery of Art

-Produced for the National Gallery, this 30 minute HD video explores how painter’s use color.
+Produced for the National Gallery, this 30 minute video created for high school and college students, explores how painter’s use color.
 Featuring National Gallery curators and restorers, contemporary painters Sean Scully and Sam Gilliam, and a host of others.

 An anarchic, comedic script for a short animated documentary that addresses the failures of the economic marketplace through the story of the humble typewriter keyboard.
 Based on essays by economist Paul Krugman, science writer Stephen Jay Gould, and geographer Jared Diamond.
 In progress.

 26 x 30 min, audio (1997) Southern Regional Council

 Winner: 1997 Non-Print Media Award (Oral History Association), NFCB Golden Reel: “Best National News & Current Affairs Programming” (National Federation of Community Broadcasters), 1998 George Foster Peabody Award.

 The Peabody award-winning, 26-part Public Radio series produced in conjunction with the Southern Regional Council.
 Distributed on over 250 public radio stations nationwide.
 (National reviews).
 A personal history of the civil rights movement in five southern cities and the music of those times.

 A background ‘subliminal’ audio track designed for a Habitat for Humanity exhibit on poverty and housing.

 70 min, 16mm, color (1994/2001) George King & Associates

 Winner:Cine Golden Eagle, National PBS broadcast 2001.